Industrialization, inequality and sustainability: What kind of industry policy do we need?

 The Financial Crisis and the Global South: Impact and Prospects

 The world economy has not still recovered from the effects of the financial crisis that began almost a decade ago first in the US and then in Europe.
-Policy response to the crisis, the combination of fiscal restraint and ultra-easy monetary policy, has not only failed to bring about a robust recovery but has also aggravated systemic problems in the global economy, notably inequality and chronic demand gap, on the one hand, and financial fragility, on the other. (more…)
+Policy response to the crisis, the combination of fiscal restraint and ultra-easy monetary policy, has not only failed to bring about a robust recovery but has also aggravated systemic problems in the global economy, notably inequality and chronic demand gap, on the one hand, and financial fragility, on the other.
+It has generated strong destabilizing spillovers to the Global South. (more…)

 South Centre Statement to the 26th Session of the WIPO Standing Committee on the Law of Patents (SCP)

 The 26th session of the WIPO Standing Committee on the Law of Patents (SCP) is meeting this week at the WIPO headquarters in Geneva.
 The South Centre is participating in the current session of the SCP as an observer.
 The following statement was delivered by the South Centre on the first day of the current session of the SCP.